hyperledger-archives/fabric/docs/Setup/Network-setup.md

 **Note:** When running Docker _natively_ on Mac and Windows, there is no IP forwarding support available.
 Hence, running more than one fabric-peer image is not advised because you do not want to have multiple processes binding to the same port.
 For most application and chaincode development/testing running with a single fabric peer should not be an issue unless you are interested in performance and resilience testing the fabric's capabilities, such as consensus.
 For more advanced testing, we strongly recommend using the fabric's Vagrant [development environment](../dev-setup/devenv.md).

-With this approach, there are multiple choices as to how to run Docker.
-Using [Docker Toolbox](https://docs.docker.com/toolbox/overview/) or one of the new native Docker runtime environments for [Mac OSX](https://docs.docker.com/engine/installation/mac/) or [Windows](https://docs.docker.com/engine/installation/windows/).
+With this approach, there are multiple choices as to how to run Docker: using [Docker Toolbox](https://docs.docker.com/toolbox/overview/) or one of the new native Docker runtime environments for [Mac OSX](https://docs.docker.com/engine/installation/mac/) or [Windows](https://docs.docker.com/engine/installation/windows/).
 There are some subtle differences between how Docker runs natively on Mac and Windows versus in a virtualized context on Linux.
 We'll call those out where appropriate below, when we get to the point of actually running the various components.

 #### Pulling the images from DockerHub

 Once you have Docker (1.11 or greater) installed and running, prior to starting any of the fabric components, you will need to first pull the fabric images from DockerHub.

 ```